skip to main content

 • Reduce

-Reducing waste by planning purchases and shopping mindfully saves money and minimises resource use in recycling or disposal into landfill.
+Reducing waste by shopping mindfully saves money and minimises resource use in recycling or disposal into landfill.

-• Choose quality made and sustainable products with longer a life cycle.
+• Choose reusable over disposable and opt for quality, sustainable products with a longer life cycle.

-• Choose products with minimal, easily recyclable or compostable packaging.
+• Choose items with minimal, recyclable or compostable packaging.

 • Compost food scraps, reducing the amount of food waste going to landfill.